The North Avenue Irregulars: Production

-Walt Disney Productions purchased the rights to the 1968 novel, The North Avenue Irregulars: A Suburb Battles the Mafia, by Reverend Albert Fay Hill, the year after its publication, in 1969, and screenwriter Don Tait adapted the story in 1977.
-The film was shot at Disney Studios in Burbank, CA, and at forty-two locations in the Los Angeles, CA area, including neighborhoods within Burbank, Long Beach, Pasadena, and Newhall.
-Fourteen new automobiles, costing $155,000, were destroyed for the climatic demolition sequence.
+In 1969, Walt Disney Productions purchased the rights to the 1968 novel The North Avenue Irregulars: A Suburb Battles the Mafia by Reverend Albert Fay Hill.
+Screenwriter Don Tait adapted the story in 1977.
+The film was shot at Disney Studios in Burbank, California and at 42 locations in the Los Angeles area, including neighborhoods within Burbank, Long Beach, Pasadena and Newhall.
+Fourteen new automobiles costing $155,000 were destroyed for the climactic demolition sequence.